 2.1.1.
 Slow start and congestion avoidance

-In slow start, when a connection is established, the value of cwnd is first set to 1 and after each received ACK the value is updated to implying doubling of cwnd for each RTT.
+In slow start, when a connection is established, the value of cwnd is first set to 1 and after each received ACK the value is updated to cwnd = cwnd + 1 implying doubling of cwnd for each RTT.